MaskeV/NexaNova_task1/README.md

 # Training Management System

 A comprehensive full-stack web application for managing training programs, subjects, and trainers.
-Built with React and Node.js.
+Built with React, Vue.js, and Express.js.

 ## Table of Contents